walshg3/walshg3.github.io/_posts/2019-02-15-iris-decision-tree.md

 <img src="{{ site.url }}/images/iris-data.png" alt="" />

 Overall this lab was a great introduction to some Machine Learning Concepts as well as TensorFlow.
+Every question a Tree asks must be about your Features.
+That means the better your features are, the better a tree you can build.
 I am excited to learn about the other classification methods other than decision trees in the future.

 On a final note, Irises are funny looking flowers.